 Yes.
 Sign up whenever you like.

-If you have a Nationwide annuity, life insurance policy, or a retirement account with Nationwide, you may be able to receive certain notices from us electronically.
+If you have a Nationwide annuity, life insurance policy or a retirement account, you may be able to receive certain notices from us electronically.
 For most types of financial accounts, we are able to send an email when your documents are available online.